mcmero/SVclone/README.md

     ./SVclone.py annotate -i <sv_input> -b <indexed_bamfile> -s <sample_name>

 Input is expected in VCF format (directionality inferred from the ALT field is also supported).
 Each defined SV must have a matching mate, given in the MATEID value in the INFO section.
+Please see the [VCF spec](https://samtools.github.io/hts-specs/VCFv4.2.pdf) (section 3) for representing SVs using the VCF format.
+SVclone does not support unpaired break-ends, which means that the INFO field PARID must be specified (please see Section 5.4.4 in the VCF spec for an example).

-Input may also be entered in Socrates or simple format (must be specified with --sv_format simple or socrates).
+Input may also be entered in Socrates or simple format (must be specified with `--sv_format simple` or `--sv_format socrates`).
 Simple format is as follows:

 ```
 chr1	pos1	chr2	pos2